onsip/SIP.js/docs/api/sip.js.referral.md

 |  [accept(options)](./sip.js.referral.accept.md) |  | Accept the request. |
 |  [makeInviter(options)](./sip.js.referral.makeinviter.md) |  | Creates an inviter which may be used to send an out of dialog INVITE request. |
 |  [reject(options)](./sip.js.referral.reject.md) |  | Reject the request. |

-## Remarks

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `Referral` class.